 After lunch we very tentatively and for many nervously set off on our first 45 km.
-But, today was scheduled to be relatively easy and relatively flat, just a few undulations – not including the pot holes and bits of unmade road.
-The countryside was lush and spectacular and for much of the time we cycled besides the Caribbean Sea glimpsing the slow way of life of the Cuban people.
-Most transport was on horse back, horse and carts with the odd tractor or tut-tut truck chugging by.
+But, today was scheduled to be relatively easy and relatively flat, just a few undulations – not including the potholes and bits of unmade road.
+The countryside was lush and spectacular and for much of the time, we cycled beside the Caribbean Sea glimpsing the slow way of life of the Cuban people.
+Most transports were on horseback, horse and carts with the odd tractor or tut-tut truck chugging by.

 Another evening of typical Cuban entertainment and of course we joined in but tonight the bodies were tired, the muscles beginning to ache and the “bums” beginning to wish that tomorrow they could be anywhere but on that saddle!

-After lunch, beans and rice again, there are a further 30 kms to tackle but the hills seem longer and steeper as the legs tire.
-But eventually we arrive at our hotel in Trinidad which welcomes us with a Cuba libre (Rum & Coke!) and an inviting swimming pool which most people jump into in fully clothed.
-In total we have cycled over 90km today not only over difficult terrain but also in temperatures of over 80 degrees.
+After lunch, beans and rice again, there is a further 30 km to tackle but the hills seem longer and steeper as the legs tire.
+But eventually, we arrive at our hotel in Trinidad which welcomes us with a Cuba Libre (Rum & Coke!) and an inviting swimming pool which most people jump into in fully clothed.
+In total, we have cycled over 90km today not only over difficult terrain but also in temperatures of over 80 degrees.

 I should be getting used to these 6 o’clock alarm calls but last night didn’t help as we visited a jazz/salsa club in Trinidad, Cuba’s equivalent to New Orleans!

-Back to tackling the hills and the so called ‘gentle undulations’ in ever increasing temperatures.
-We climb a really steep hill up to a view point area called La Mirador from where we could look down on the plains we had started from, the view was magnificent!
+Back to tackling the hills and the so-called ‘gentle undulations’ in ever-increasing temperatures.
+We climb a steep hill up to a viewpoint area called La Mirador from where we could look down on the plains we had started from, the view was magnificent!

-So duly refreshed on next stop was to visit a typical old colonial sugar plantation to enjoy the history and the surroundings including a wood burning steam train.
-However the group I was cycling with missed the turning and were found 12km down the road.
-After a hour detour we caught up with the main group just in time to grab some water and set off again!
+So duly refreshed on next stop was to visit a typical old colonial sugar plantation to enjoy the history and the surroundings including a wood-burning steam train.
+However, the group I was cycling with missed the turning and were found 12km down the road.
+After an hour detour, we caught up with the main group just in time to grab some water and set off again!

 But there was more, not nasty falls but a horrible swarm of hornets that decided to attack our team with stings on their legs and one member even getting a nasty sting in the eye.
 Our guide was stung and had an immediate bad reaction with her hand swelling enormously meaning no more cycling today.
 This was turning out to be a nightmare of a day!

 The hills became slightly less steep but went on and on and on and just when you thought you had reached the top of one you cycled round the bend to see another disappearing into the distance.
-When was the end going to come into sight.
-But by mid afternoon it did and we cycled down hill towards Santa Clara with the sea on our right.
+When was the end going to come into sight?
+But by mid-afternoon it did and we cycled down the hill towards Santa Clara with the sea on our right.
 A quick refreshment stop at a small village, where kids and wandering pigs gathered round in curiosity.
 More pens and sweets for the kids and time for a quick kick around as a football was given out.
-How come the kids in their bare foot were more agile than us!
-Amidst huge smiles mainly from the older boys the football was left as a gift and we were on our way again.
+How come the kids in their barefoot were more agile than us!
+Amidst huge smiles, mainly from the older boys, the football was left as a gift and we were on our way again.